-If you are unable to do this at the time of the accident, you must relay this information within 24 hours to law enforcement officials that have jurisdiction over the property.
+If you are unable to do this at the time of the accident, you must relay this information to law enforcement officials that have jurisdiction over the property.
 You'll also need to describe what happened, and where the accident took place.

 If you merely witnessed an accident but are not involved in it, you're not required to lend your assistance in any way.

 The BMV now allows drivers to register their emergency contact information with the agency.
 By doing so, you enable law enforcement officials to more quickly notify a family member, guardian, or friend if you're seriously injured in an accident, or are unable to communicate.
 Register for this service online or at any license agency location.